3 day Trekking to Ol doinyo Lengai

 - light fleece

-- hiking trousers (zip off style are recommended so you have shorts too)
+- hiking trousers (zip-off style is recommended so you have shorts too)

 - waterproof trousers